About Fostering Connections

 As word got out, folks outside the foster/adopt community got involved and we embraced kinship families.
 Kinship care refers to the care of children by relatives.

-We registered Fostering Connections as a 501(c)(3) in 2019.
-The North Alabama Foster Closet is now an initiative under Fostering Connections
+We registered Fostering Connections as a 501(c)(3) in 2018.
+The North Alabama Foster Closet is now an initiative under Fostering Connections.

 Our Mission

-To provide support and resources for foster, adoptive, and kinship families in North Alabama and surrounding areas who care for vulnerable children for a day, a week, or a lifetime.
+To provide holistic support and resources for foster, adoptive, and kinship families in Huntsville and surrounding areas who care for vulnerable children for a day, a week, or a lifetime.

 Kimberly DuVall